Elderjs/docs/elderguide.com/elderjs.md

 Once it has gathered all of the permalinks, Elder.js now has a complete map of every page it should build or handle SSR for.

-This approach was chosen to give the user complete control of their URL structure instead of being bound by the limtations of being able to determine a route solely by a URL.
+This approach was chosen to give the user complete control of their URL structure instead of being bound by the limitations of being able to determine a route solely by a URL.